-- BC87 The scope of IFRS 17 excludes various items that may meet the definition of insurance contracts, such as: - (a) warranties provided by a manufacturer, dealer or retailer in connection with the sale of its goods or services to a customer (see paragraphs BC89-BC90). - (b) employers' assets and liabilities that arise from employee benefit plans, and retirement benefit obligations reported by defined benefit retirement plans (see IAS 19 Employee Benefits, IFRS 2 Share-based Payment and IAS 26 Accounting and Reporting by Retirement Benefit Plans). - (c) contractual rights or contractual obligations contingent on the future use of, or right to use, a non-financial item (see IFRS 15, IFRS 16 Leases and IAS 38 Intangible Assets). - (d) residual value guarantees provided by the manufacturer, dealer or retailer and lessees' residual value guarantees embedded in a lease (see IFRS 15 and IFRS 16).
-However, stand-alone residual value guarantees that transfer insurance risk are not addressed by other IFRS Standards and are within the scope of IFRS 17. - (e) some financial guarantee contracts (see paragraphs BC91-BC94). - (f) contingent consideration payable or receivable in a business combination (see IFRS 3 Business Combinations). - (g) insurance contracts in which the entity is the policyholder, unless those contracts are reinsurance contracts (see paragraph BC66). - BC88 IFRS 17 also allows an entity a choice of applying IFRS 17 or IFRS 15 to some fixed-fee service contracts (see paragraphs BC95-BC97).
+- BC87 The scope of IFRS 17 excludes various items that may meet the definition of insurance contracts, such as: - (a) warranties provided by a manufacturer, dealer or retailer in connection with the sale of its goods or services to a customer (see paragraphs BC89-BC90).

+- (b) employers' assets and liabilities that arise from employee benefit plans, and retirement benefit obligations reported by defined benefit retirement plans (see IAS 19 Employee Benefits, IFRS 2 Share-based Payment and IAS 26 Accounting and Reporting by Retirement Benefit Plans). - (c) contractual rights or contractual obligations contingent on the future use of, or right to use, a non-financial item (see IFRS 15, IFRS 16 Leases and IAS 38 Intangible Assets). - (d) residual value guarantees provided by the manufacturer, dealer or retailer and lessees' residual value guarantees embedded in a lease (see IFRS 15 and IFRS 16).
+However, stand-alone residual value guarantees that transfer insurance risk are not addressed by other IFRS Standards and are within the scope of IFRS 17. - (e) some financial guarantee contracts (see paragraphs BC91-BC94). - (f) contingent consideration payable or receivable in a business combination (see IFRS 3 Business Combinations). - (g) insurance contracts in which the entity is the policyholder, unless those contracts are reinsurance contracts (see paragraph BC66). - (h) some credit card contracts and similar contracts that provide credit or payment arrangements (see paragraphs BC94A-BC94C). - BC88 IFRS 17 also allows an entity a choice of applying IFRS 17 or another IFRS Standard to some contracts, specifically: - (a) applying IFRS 17 or IFRS 15 to some fixed-fee service contracts (see paragraphs BC95- BC97); and - (b) applying IFRS 17 or IFRS 9 to specified contracts such as loan contracts with death waivers (see paragraphs BC94D-BC94F).